Comprehensive Guide to Employee Tax Optimization in India

 10. Savings Account Interest – Section 80TTA

-Interest earned on savings bank accounts is deductible up to ₹10,000 per year for individuals under 60 years of age.
+• Interest earned on savings bank accounts is eligible for deduction.

 11. Education Loan Interest – Section 80E